Home > Become a Notary > How to Become a New Jersey Notary

 Can a non-resident of New Jersey apply for a commission as a notary public?

 Yes.
-A person who is not a legal resident of New Jersey may apply for a commission if they meet one of the following conditions:
+A person who is not a resident of New Jersey may apply for a commission if they meet one of the following conditions:

 1. The applicant maintains or is regularly employed in an office in the state of New Jersey.